 - You can write down project ideas.
 When watching TV, we can become creative so you need to have a project book at hand.

 With these, you can become immediately productive not giving up all your time on commercial breaks and advertisements.
-If you would like to learn more about TVs, take a look at this article.

 Why Are Commercials So Short?

 You might have noticed a TV ad that has been airing together with your favorite show, and the Ad may run for about 1 minute.
 Later, this Ad keeps getting short, and the full video you might have subconsciously had in mind is not what has been displayed anytime that Ad comes on.
 So what is making these commercials so short?